SHAdd0WTAka/Chain_of_Trust/README.md

 ---

 ### License
-EUPL-1.2 – free for commercial use, patent clause included.
+MIT – free for commercial use, patent clause included.